BostonAzureAI/event-planning/README.md

 * Main signup form: <https://www.microsoftnewengland.com/nerd-ai/> (look for "RESERVATION REQUEST FORM" button down the page)

-Note that name of the facility now includes "AI" which emphasizes the focus on AI.
-The wording for reserving space for community events is also more limiting than it used to be - after clicking the "RESERVATION REQUEST FORM" button you get this popup - but there is still room for non-AI events (for example, "local technology companies" gets a mention in the [second-to-last bullet](## "Case by case requests for other non-profits, government groups, local technology companies, and university groups based on availability and subject matter"):
+Note that name of the facility now includes "AI" which puts more emphasis on AI.
+After clicking the "RESERVATION REQUEST FORM" button you get the following popup - but there is still room for non-AI events - for example, "local technology companies" gets a mention in the [second-to-last bullet](## "Case by case requests for other non-profits, government groups, local technology companies, and university groups based on availability and subject matter"):

 <img width="758" alt="image" src="https://github.com/user-attachments/assets/8ad00a30-d554-4737-9a72-c5088ec32abe">